Updated: May 13th, 2026

 If you’ve been in a romantic relationship for a long time, chances are you have a rhythm and a routine.
 Maybe you and your partner are in the habit of ordering a pizza whenever a new episode of your favorite TV show comes out, or you’ve been enjoying dessert together at the end of your meals for so long that you don’t even think about it anymore.

-The same thing can happen with friends and family members, or really anyone who you spend a lot of time with.
+The same thing can happen with friends and family members, or anyone who you spend a lot of time with.
 But the good news is that habits can always be changed, especially once you identify them– and you always have the opportunity to create new, healthier ones together.

 #2.
 You share the same fridge (and who’s cooking two meals?)